Dreamcast: Reception and legacy

 Some journalists have compared the demise of the Dreamcast with changing trends in the video game industry.
 In 1001 Video Games You Must Play Before You Die, Duncan Harris wrote: "One of the reasons that older gamers mourned the loss of the Dreamcast was that it signaled the demise of arcade gaming culture ...
 Sega's console gave hope that things were not about to change for the worse and that the tenets of fast fun and bright, attractive graphics were not about to sink into a brown and green bog of realistic war games."
 Jeremy Parish, writing for USgamer, contrasted the Dreamcast's diverse library with the "suffocating sense of conservatism" that pervaded the gaming industry in the following decade.
 According to Sega's head of product implementation, Tadashi Takezaki, the Dreamcast would have been Sega's last video game console no matter how it sold because of the changes in the market and the rise of PCs.
 He praised the Dreamcast for its features, saying in 2013, "The seeds we sowed with the Dreamcast are finally bearing fruit at this point in time.
-In some ways we were going by the seat of our pants, but it was part of the Sega credo at the time — if it's fun, then go for it."
+In some ways, we were going by the seat of our pants, but it was part of the Sega credo at the time — if it's fun, then go for it."

+The Dreamcast remains popular in the video game homebrew community.
+By 2014, unlicensed Dreamcast games formatted for MIL-CD, a multimedia-enhanced format developed by Sega and supported by the Dreamcast, continued to be released.
+After Sega shut down the official Dreamcast servers, hobbyists developed private servers to allow games such as Phantasy Star Online to continue being played online.
+Hobbyists have restored online functions for 40 Dreamcast games as of 2025.